kartonfarkas/api_docs/source/suite/exports/export_responses.rst

      - Comments
    * - email_id
      - int
-     - campaign ID, provides the responses to this email -
+     - Campaign ID, provides the responses to this email -
    * - contactlist_id
      - int
-     - if you check the contacts who answered within a contact list -
+     - If you check the contacts who answered within a contact list -
    * - delimiter
      - string